 7) Tickled Red – A southern gal, married to a surfer dude.
 I’d say she’s got a lot to be tickled about.
 Don’t miss her variety of offerings that’ll leave you tickled too.

 There are many, many blogs that I frequent that have been rockin’ and rollin’ for a lot longer – you can check some of them out here if you’d like.

 Okay, moving on…the seven things about myself that I’d rather were left unsaid but I am relying on you to counter with your seven to make me feel better about baring my soul.

 1) As a child I was freakishly strong.
 By the time I was in the 6th grade all the boys would test their strength by seeing if they could beat me at arm wrestling.
 I’ll not say how many young men were left in defeat.
 I felt very sorry for them.
 It was pitiful indeed.
 You think I’m joking?
-Here’s a video, from when I was about 3, that not only shows my budding strength carrying pails of sand but also reveals two other things about me that I’ll point out later.
+I wish I were.

 2) According to the video, there was a time that I wore a bikini and didn’t care what my stomach looked like.
 Oh, the oblivion of childhood…

 3) The video also reveals how I’ve got the beat.
 I’ve got mad skilz.
 Did you see those moves?
 Seriously, music makes me happy.
 Our home is full of all kinds of music.
 On another musical note, when I was younger I played the clarinet for eight years.
 Yesirree, I was a band geek.

 4) In the 10th grade, Anthony C., a varsity football player, stopped by to re-test his strength with an arm wrestling match.
 Who won?
 Hmmm…who knows…I’ll never tell…